Latent Denoising Improves Visual Alignment in Large Multimodal Models: Conclusion

 \section{Conclusion}

-We introduced a training-time latent denoising framework for LMMs that applies saliency-guided corruption to projected visual tokens and recovers aligned teacher features from intermediate hidden states, with no inference overhead.
+\looseness=-1 We introduced a training-time latent denoising framework for LMMs that applies saliency-guided corruption to projected visual tokens and recovers aligned teacher features from intermediate hidden states, with no inference overhead.
 Across three architectures, 18 benchmarks, and a systematic corruption protocol, the method consistently improves visual understanding, robustness, and internal feature quality.
-A natural next step is understanding how latent denoising composes with complementary visual supervision paradigms~\cite{basic,viral,ross,dsvlm} as training data and model capacity scale.
+A natural next step is composing latent denoising with complementary visual supervision paradigms~\cite{basic,viral,ross,dsvlm} at larger data and model scale.

+\begin{acks} This work is supported by the DEVCOM Army Research Lab (ARL) under grant W911NF-242-0194.
+Distribution Statement A: Approved for public release.
+Distribution is unlimited. \end{acks}

 \begingroup

 \bibfont{ } \endgroup